-This my last lesson of the many things I learned from QICSI this 2018 summer, at Queen’s University based in Kingston – Ontario, Canada.
+This was my last lesson of the many things I learned from QICSI this 2018 summer, at Queen’s University based in Kingston – Ontario, Canada.
 The first one was the role of mindset in entrepreneurship.
 The second one was design thinking in identifying problems and evaluating solutions’ alternatives.

 The third thing I learned is that the key to the success of a business is about execution, not about the ideas.